ChillHubCore/e-Vision-Docs/e-Vision-Server/routes/user/endpoints/README.md

 - `name`: The name of the user.
 - `email`: The email of the user.
+- `username`: The username of the user.
 - `phone`: The phone number of the user.
 - `password`: The password of the user.

 **Response:**

 - `name`: The name of the user.
+- `isAdmin`: Admin Status of the user.
+  `isCreator`: Creator Status of the user.
 - `token`: The auto-generated hash token.

 ### DELETE /:id